Hello Ruby OY

-Hello Ruby: Creating a research kit for kids all over the world to better understand their relationship with technology.
+Creating an activity booklet / research kit to understand kids’ relationship with technology.

 Hello Ruby is the most whimsical way to learn about technology.
 In this project I got to know more about kids by designing a cultural probe kit that 130 kids filled out and sent back.
 The kit gave insight to the daily lives hobbies of kids, but also their relationship and feelings with technology, computers, and code.
 This research is still carried out 3 years later with kids from Asia to America and all in between.

-I have been an active writer for the Hello Ruby blog as part of sharing the findings of my research.
 You can read about what kids think happens inside a computer here and here.
 About learnings from working at the intersection of kids and tech here.
 On how to create cultural probe kits for children here.
-The probe kit I designed is open source, ask me if you would like a copy.

 How to conduct Design Research for Kids